John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Kinda got caught with your pants down, didn’t you, John L. Smith?
 When a guy who sued you in a $15 million libel suit walks into your newsroom like a boss, because he just became your boss, it’s time to try to hang onto as much integrity as you can muster as you grab your shorts and scurry out the door.
 No need to read the writing on the wall; when that happens, you knew it was time to go.
 I’ll give you that, at least.

-Posted in Uncategorized | Comments Off on John L. Smith and the “Little People” – A Resignation Letter Review:
+Posted in Blog Posts | Comments Off on John L. Smith and the “Little People” – A Resignation Letter Review:

 John L. Smith’s Wife, Sally Denton, Seems to Have a Problem With Family History